vivekbhr/advOmics_course/week2_projects/Project_1-2_sortChIC.md

  - After clustering, load the clustered .loom file in python, and apply the T-test in scanpy to find the top genes per cluster.
 Annotate clusters based on the top genes (compared to those shown in the sortChIC manuscript)

+### Expected analysis for the project

- - Compare your clustring/annotation results with the metadata provided with the files.
+ - Compare your clustering/annotation results with the metadata provided with the files.
+Do we see the same cell types as the authors, or are there differences?
+How can we explain the differences (is that related to the biology, or an effect of preprocessing)?

- - To identify potentially novel genes from your results, use pyDESEQ2 to perform a DE analysis between clusters.
+ - Identify genes that are driving the cluster-specific differences.
+First we will try a simpler method: T-test or Wilcox test.
+Next, we will try the bulk differential enrichment (DE) analysis using DESeq2.
+Next, we will compare the 2 methods and also compare the results with the original study.
+Which genes are (re)discovered?
+Could you identify novel genes?
+Which analysis works better?

 ### Tips

+ - The logic for pyDESeq2 analysis in our data is same as that for differential expression analysis (introduced in the **Transcriptomics** lectures).
+And if you prefer, you can use the original version of DESeq2 implemented in R, instead of pyDESeq2, and follow the workflow of the transcriptomics practical.

  - As pyDESEq2 is aimed at (pseudo)bulk differential expression analysis, this would require creating arbitrary pseudo-bulk replicates from single-cell counts for each cluster/celltype by sampling cells (without replacement) from each group.